bigfix/developer.bigfix.com/site/reference/types/bes-computer-group.md

 # type: bes computer group

-The &amp;lt;bes computer group&amp;gt; inspectors return an iterated list of computer groups, as defined in the BES Console.
+The &lt;bes computer group&lt; inspectors return an iterated list of computer groups, as defined in the BES Console.

 # automatic flag of &lt;bes computer group&gt; : boolean

-Returns the value of the &amp;#39;Automatic&amp;#39; flag corresponding to the specified BES Computer Group.
+Returns the value of the &#39;Automatic&#39; flag corresponding to the specified BES Computer Group.
 Groups can be manual, automatic or ad-hoc.

 # client evaluated flag of &lt;bes computer group&gt; : boolean